fabricioliquesley/Rocketseat/explore/projetos/projeto005_responsividade/README.md

 ### Description

-This project was created to study the reproduction of designs created in `figma`, used semantic tags to create the structure of the page and used `CSS3` to style the page according to the design.
+This project was created to study the adaptation of web pages when displayed on different screen sizes, using [`media queries`](https://developer.mozilla.org/pt-BR/docs/Web/CSS/CSS_media_queries/Using_media_queries) to change the layout of the page and the style of the elements that make it up.

 ### 📋 subjects studied

 - HTML5 semantic tags
-- Images in web pages
-- Custom fonts
 - Flex Box
+- CSS variables
-- Position
+- Media queries